twohill/silverstripe-standard-base/README.md

 # silverstripe-standard-base

-This is the standard base module used by Twohill & Co to get up and running in SilverStripe 4 quickly.
+This is the standard base recipe used by Twohill & Co to get up and running in SilverStripe 4 quickly.

 ## Prerequisites